jakubriegel/kotlin-shell-examples/readme.md

 ### kts
 Both `kshell` and Gradle uses NOP logger by default.
 You can change this dependency manually to see the logs.

+## side by side examples
+In `sidebyside` package there are located side by side examples of scripts written witH Kotlin Shell abd Bash.
+They are always equal in terms of evaluation.